Skip to main content

 Looking for inspiration?
 Check the 20+ professional development resources for teachers in this blog post.

-Your classroom is the place where the magic happens!
-It is the place where your students grow in their learning process, where they sometimes have discussions, and where they feel safe.
+Your classroom is where the magic happens!
+It’s the place where your students learn, grow, collaborate, and feel safe throughout the school year.

-To get inspired, check this Pinterest board and this Instagram account with classroom decorating ideas.
+To get inspired, check out this Pinterest board and this Instagram account with classroom decorating ideas.

-Before you buy new supplies, check with your school board about the available budget.
-If it’s limited, you might be able to do some fun things with some creative ideas.
+Before buying new classroom supplies, check with your school board about the available budget.
+If it's limited, you can still create an inspiring classroom with with some creative ideas.
 You could also consider registering on sites such as Adopt a classroom or Donors Choose.

 If you work with BookWidgets, we have good news.
 All previous student results are automatically organized by school year.
-As of this year, widgets are also automatically reset, meaning that repeaters will no longer see their completed answers from the previous year when you reuse the same widget.
+Widgets are also automatically reset, meaning that repeaters will no longer see their completed answers from the previous year when you reuse the same widget.
 More information can be found in this recently updated blog post.

 “Plan your work and work your plan.”